n7space/asn1scc.IDE/docs/troubleshooting.md

 ![Messages](images/messages.png)

 ### How to open general messages window?
-The *General Messages* window can be opened by selecting *Window* -> *Output Panes* -> *General Messages*.
-The menu item also display the keyboard shortcuts which can be used.
+The *General Messages* window can be opened by selecting *Window* -> *Output Panes* -> *General Messages* (default shortcut: `Alt + 6`).

 ### How to make general messages window less polluted?
-It is possible, that in case of wrongly configured environment, general messages window will be highly polluted with messages about errored requests.
+It is possible that in case of wrongly configured environment general messages window will be highly polluted with messages about failed requests.
 To restrain number of the messages, service _watchdog_ can be disabled, or alternatively, stay alive period can be extended.

 ## Likely issues
 <dl>